awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli.md

 The ecs\-cli command supports the following subcommands:

 configure
-Configures your AWS credentials, the region to use, and the ECS cluster name to use with the Amazon ECS CLI\.
+Configures your AWS credentials, the Region to use, and the ECS cluster name to use with the Amazon ECS CLI\.
 For more information, see [ecs\-cli configure](cmd-ecs-cli-configure.md)\.

 migrate
 Migrates a legacy configuration file \(ECS CLI v0\.6\.6 and older\) to the new configuration file format \(ECS CLI v1\.0\.0 and later\)\.
 The command prints a summary of the changes to be made and then asks for confirmation to proceed\.
 For more information, see [ecs\-cli configure migrate](cmd-ecs-cli-configure-migrate.md)\.